galcerte/masters/README.md

 # The Scotogenic Model of Neutrino Masses and Dark Matter in Warped Extra Dimensions
-## Summary
+## Abstract
-This Master's Thesis has, as a subject of study, the embedding of the scotogenic model, which explains the generation of neutrino masses and dark matter, in the context of the Randall-Sundrum scenario, where an extra compactified spacelike dimension is added to the usual Minkowski space.
+This master's thesis has, as a subject of study, the embedding of the scotogenic model, which explains the generation of neutrino masses and dark matter, in the context of the Randall-Sundrum scenario, where an extra compactified spacelike dimension is added to the usual Minkowski space.
 We shall start by briefly reviewing both of these known models as seen in the literature, before combining them and start to explore some of the implications of such an embedding.

+ELI12: What if we added a few new particles as well as an extra (spatial) dimension?

 ## File contents
 `Memoria.tex` is the main course, the thesis itself.
 It's probably going to be